Guide to Booking Travel: Direct vs. Third Party Sites

 Booking Hotels Directly

 Loyalty benefits: Most savvy travelers belong to one or more loyalty programs (Marriott Bonvoy, Hilton Honors just to name a few).
 Earning points is one of the best parts of traveling for business because you can use those points later on a personal trip.
 But did you know that when you book a hotel on an OTA your loyalty information doesn’t pass through?
-Without that information you are missing out on a lot of benefits like:
+Without that information you are missing out on a lot of corporate hotel discounts like:

 - Member rates: If you have a loyalty account with a hotel brand, you can usually save 5-10% off the advertised rate.